TrellixVulnTeam/swahilipython_SCMU/Doc/library/dataclasses.rst

      assert o1.x == [1, 2]
      assert o1.x is o2.x

-   Note that the two instances of class ``C`` share the same class variable ``x``, as expected.
+   Note that the two instances of kundi ``C`` share the same class variable ``x``, as expected.

    Using dataclasses, *if* this code was valid::

      @dataclass
-     class D:
+     kundi D:
          x: List = []
          def add(self, element):
              self.x += element

    it would generate code similar to::

-     class D:
+     kundi D:
          x = []
          def __init__(self, x=x):
              self.x = x